 The COVID-19 pandemic heralded a new era of digitalization in the pharmaceutical sector as organizations switched to digital monitoring for clinical trials and turned to a range of multimedia to provide patients with online information and support.
-Craig Brown explains what these innovations mean for the future of the industry.
+This blog will explain what these innovations mean for the industry’s future.

 From remote training for healthcare providers to the use of videos and apps for patient information, the pandemic has revolutionized how pharmaceutical data is shared, tracked, and deployed.
 The expectation for face-to-face management of patient consultations, prescriptions, and clinical trials has irrevocably shifted.
 Not only are patients and providers more used to conducting these types of interactions remotely, but in many instances, they now prefer it, thanks to the benefits it brings of increased convenience and improved access to product information, test results, and more.